Helpful Guide to Ancients

 Coin Cabinet — coincabinet.io — Subscription-based; polished, with AI-assisted attribution features

-Open Numismat — opennumismat.github.io — Free and actively maintained
+Open Numismat — opennumismat.github.io — Free and actively maintained; good desktop option if you prefer offline software

 Mr. Collector Software — mrcollector.eu/software — Free